Registered childminders are given a maximum number of children that they can care for at any one time.

 Childminders in Wales

-- of those six children, no more than three may be under 5 years of age
+- of those 10 children, no more than six may be under 8 years of age

-- of those three children, normally no more than two may be under 18 months of age, although exceptions can be made for siblings
+- normally no more than two children may be under 18 months of age, although exceptions can be made for siblings.

 Where a childminder employs an assistant, the same adult:child ratios apply for any additional children.
 However, the space available for children on the premises may also affect the numbers for which provision can be registered.

-Children aged three to five years who attend full-time education provision may be classed as over fives for the purposes of the ratios relevant to childminders.
-In line with Standard 15.7, at no point must a childminder care for more than six children aged under eight years at any one time.
+Children aged 3 to 5 years who attend full-time education provision may be classed as over-5s for the purposes of the ratios relevant to childminders.

-The ratios include the childminder’s own children and any others for whom she/he is responsible and who are on the premises.
+The ratios include the childminder's own children and any others for whom they are responsible and who are on the premises.
 Students on training placements of 12 weeks or less are not included in the adult:child ratio.